eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 ### Interview Requirements

-You must conduct interviews with a minimum of 4 participants (each team member conducts at least 1 interview), with each session lasting 20-30 minutes.
+Each team member should conduct at least 2 interviews, with each session lasting 20-30 minutes.
 After conducting interviews, transcribe and clean your transcripts for submission.

 ### Analysis Process